Can you fire clay with a heat gun

 3. Quick firing: Firing clay with a heat gun can be a relatively quick process compared to using a kiln.
 Heat guns generally reach temperatures of around 600-1000 degrees Fahrenheit, which is sufficient for low-fire clay projects.
 This means that artists can complete their firing process in a shorter timeframe, allowing for faster project completion.

-See also Can a heat gun cause a fire
+See also Best digital heat gun

 Limitations